|Product Type||Shipped Product|

 Comp Cams SBC Xtreme Energy Step Nose Hydraulic Roller Camshafts.

-This cam choice (1), coupled with our single plane intake and our flat top forged pistons with 1.6 rockers, will produce right at 505 horsepower at approx. 6,150 RPM.
+This cam choice, coupled with our single plane intake and our flat top forged pistons with 1.6 rockers, will produce right at 505 horsepower at approx. 6,150 RPM.
 We recommend the dual plane for better drivability, and throttle response.
 The dual plane intake will move the torque down lower in the rpm range.
 The single plane intake would allow the engine to make its peak advertised horsepower at the peak rpm, but these type intakes move the torque band higher up in the rpm range.
 Expect a slight loss of top end power with the dual plane intake, but low speed drivability and cruising are greatly improved.
+The 1.5 versus 1.6 rockers also have similar characteristics as the single plane compared to the dual plane intake.
+The 1.5's will certainly help torque numbers up in the lower rpm range compared to the 1.6 rockers.

-The single plane intake is not recommended for use in vehicles weighing over 3,600 lbs unless your vehicle is setup with a somewhat deep final gear.
-The rockers used on our test engine were our Scorpion Race Series roller rockers.
+The single plane intake is not recommended for use in vehicles weighing over 3,800 lbs unless your vehicle is set up with a somewhat deep final gear, (3.55-3.73 ratio).
 Our cam timing components were left in the straight up position.
 Ignition timing was set at 34 degrees total and 93 octane fuel was used.
 During very hot weather, total timing should be set at 31-32 degrees.
-A final gear of approx. 3.73 or numerically higher, and a stall of approx. 2,600-3,000 would be highly recommended.
+A final gear of approx. 3.73 or numerically higher, and a stall of approx. 2,500 or up to 3,200 would be highly recommended.

 Cam choice #2

-This cam choice (2) is the perfect all around setup for those wanting a decent bottom and mid range while still generating excellent power at the top.
-Horsepower rating would drop to approx. 470-475 with this cam when using the single plane intake and 1.6 rockers.
-This setup will generate its peak power at approx. 5900 RPM.
+This cam choice is the perfect all around setup for those wanting a decent bottom and mid range while still generating excellent power at the top.
+Horsepower rating would drop off by approximately 20 with this cam when using the single plane intake and 1.6 rockers.
+This setup will generate its peak power at approx. 5900 RPM and this can vary depending on rocker and intake choice.

 This cam should be paired up with the dual plane Crosswind intake for better drivability.
 The single plane Hurricane can be used, but the dual plane will have much better bottom end and mid range response.
-You can also expect a longer valve train life with this cam compared to the larger cam choice # 1.
+You can also expect a longer valve train life with this cam compared to the larger cam choice.
+This cam will also have a lopey idle, but not as radical as the larger cam above.

 Cam choice #3

-This cam choice (3) has a lower lift and duration than the other two offered above, and is highly recommended for use in heavy cars or full size sport trucks.
-The low end response with this cam is very good.
-Horsepower rating would be approx. 425 at 5,500 RPM with 1.6 rockers and a single plane intake.
+This cam choice has a lower lift and duration than the others offered above, and is highly recommended for use in heavy cars or full size sport trucks.
+The low end response and mid-range power with this cam is very good.
+Horsepower rating would be approx. between 405-420 depending on intake and rocker choice.

-THE THREE CAMS LISTED WILL COVER MOST NEEDS FOR ANY STREET ROD OR SPORT TRUCK.
+THE CAMS LISTED WILL COVER MOST NEEDS FOR ANY STREET ROD OR SPORT TRUCK.

 QUICK FUEL SLAYER 600 OR 750 CFM CARB, DEPENDING ON CAM CHOICE.